Saidpur, Bangladesh

-Saidpur (সৈয়দপুর) is a city of Nilphamari district in Rangpur Division of Bangladesh.Around 144,000 people live here which makes this city the largest in Nilphamari District and 33rd largest city in Bangladesh.
-The city has become a very important communication hub for ad-joining major district headquarters.
+Saidpur (সৈয়দপুর) is a city of Nilphamari district in Rangpur Division of Bangladesh.
+Around 144,000 people live here which makes this city the largest in Nilphamari District and 33rd largest city in Bangladesh.
+The city has become a very important communication hub for adjoining major district headquarters.
 Saidpur Airport is one of the domestic airports in Bangladesh.
 The Syedpur Railway Workshop, established in 1870, is the largest in Bangladesh and was the major railway workshop for Assam-Bengal railway.
 Historically, the city has a large Urdu-speaking community with close ties to Bihar.

 History

 The city of Saidpur was established around the Saidpur Railway Workshop, established in 1870 by the British Colonial regime.
 Nothing is known about the origin of the upazila's name.
 It is learned that in the long past there came a Syed family from Koch Bihar of India and settled in this area and started preaching Islam.
 It is generally believed that the Upazila might have derived its name, Saidpur, from the name of that Syed family.
 Saidpur became Thana in 1915.